Usually walked with the neighbour, Ben More, this Munro is reached after a fairly easy going ridge, or hill pass between the two mountains.

-You can find information about the trail up Stob Binnein here.
+Find information about the trail up Stob Binnein.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.